svrana/nix-home/README.md

 make system
 ```

-To deploy the home (dotfile) configuation:
+To deploy the home (dotfile) configuration:

 ```
 make home